Office 365 Message Encryption FAQ

 You can still use the previous version of OME, it will not be deprecated at this time.
 However, we highly encourage organizations to use the new and improved OME solution.
 Customers that have not already deployed OME cannot set up a new deployment of the previous version of OME.

 My organization uses Active Directory Rights Management, can I use this functionality?

 No. If you are using Exchange Online with Active Directory Rights Management service (AD RMS), you can't enable these new capabilities right away.
 Instead, you need to migrate AD RMS to Azure Information Protection first.

 My organization has an Exchange Hybrid deployment.
 Can I use this feature?

 On-premises users can send encrypted mail using Exchange Online mail flow rules.
 In order to do this, you need to route email through Exchange Online.
 For more information, see Part 2: Configure mail to flow from your email server to Office 365.

 What email client do I need to use in order to create an OME encrypted message?
 What applications are supported for sending protected messages?

 You can create protected messages from Outlook 2016, and Outlook 2013 for Windows and Mac, and from Outlook on the web.

 What email clients are supported to read and reply to protected emails?

-You can read and respond from Outlook for PC and Mac (2013 and 2016), Outlook on the web, and Outlook mobile (Android and iOS) if you are an Office 365 user.
+You can read and respond from Outlook for Windows and Mac (2013 and 2016), Outlook on the web, and Outlook mobile (Android and iOS) if you are an Office 365 user.
 You can also use the iOS native mail client if your organization allows it.
 If you are a non-Office 365 user, you can read and reply to encrypted messages on the web through your web browser.